inbn/component-gallery/src/content/tabs.md

 - Be conscious that when you’re using tabs, you’re hiding content.
 This not only makes it less discoverable for sighted users, but also for users of assistive technology like screen readers.

-- If you're laying out your tabs horizontally, think about how they will appear at narrower screen widths — will they need to stack vertically, or will you need to use a different component altogether to display the same content?
+- If you're laying out your tabs horizontally, think about how they will appear at narrower screen widths — will they need to stack vertically or will you need to swap out the tabs for a different component?

 ### HTML